 Impressed current cathodic protection systems

-The second type of cathodic protection system is called an impressed current cathodic protection system, and this type of system is typically used when galvanic cathodic protection systems are not sufficient in preventing corrosion.
-Impressed current cathodic protection systems are known to protect metal structures even in the most extreme corrosive environments.
+The second type of system is called an impressed current cathodic protection system, and this type of system is typically used when galvanic systems are not sufficient to prevent corrosion.
+Impressed current systems protect metal structures even in the most extreme corrosive environments.
 In an impressed current system, there is an active DC power source, which allows more current to flow to the metal structure.
 In a way, this provides a constant stream of protection from corrosion.
 It is one of the most effective corrosion prevention methods and is exceptionally long-lasting.